back-kh/HGR-SSDA2023/README.md

-# SSDA2023_Historical-Image-Explorers, University of Fribourg, Switzerland
+# SSDA2023 Historical Image Explorers

-Welcome to our repository for SSDA 2023!
-This project focuses on the recognition of German historical documents, leveraging advanced techniques in document image recognition.
-Our goal is to provide an accessible resource for training models on small historical datasets, helping researchers and developers improve the quality and accuracy of document recognition in under-resourced historical datasets.
+Welcome to the repository for the SSDA 2023 challenge by the Historical Image Explorers team at the University of Fribourg, Switzerland.
+This project focuses on recognizing German historical documents using advanced document image recognition techniques.

-# About the Project
-This repository is part of an ongoing effort by the Historical Image Explorers Team at the University of Fribourg, Switzerland For SSDA 2023.
-As specialists in historical document analysis, we’ve designed this project to address the unique challenges faced when working with historical documents, such as varying scripts, degraded text, and limited annotated data.
-Here, you’ll find:
+## Overview
+This repository is designed for researchers and developers working with small historical datasets.
+Our goal is to provide resources that help train models to accurately recognize text in under-resourced historical collections.

+## Key Features
-Sample Code: Step-by-step examples to guide you through SSDA 2023 recognition tasks on German historical documents.
+- **Sample Code**: Step-by-step examples demonstrating recognition tasks for German historical documents.
-Specialized Datasets: Carefully curated small datasets tailored to train models efficiently in historical document recognition.
-Additional Resources: Tutorials and tips for training with limited data, tailored specifically to support historical image analysis.
-Key Features
-Small Dataset Training: We provide methods and best practices for training with small datasets, which is often necessary in historical research due to limited resources.
-Customizable Pipelines: Our code offers flexibility for adapting and fine-tuning models for various historical scripts and layouts.
-Community Contributions: We encourage community members to share their own datasets, models, or code improvements to help enhance the collective knowledge and resources available for historical document recognition.
+- **Specialized Datasets**: Curated small datasets prepared for efficient model training.
+- **Training Tips**: Guidance on handling limited data in historical image analysis.

+## Repository Contents
+- `Binary-TROCR.ipynb` and `RGB-TROCR.ipynb`: Notebooks for experimenting with different input representations.
+- `Binary_train_with_AUG.ipynb`: Training notebook that includes simple augmentation.
+- `pre-processing.zip`: Scripts for preparing data.
+- `README.txt`: Notes about training challenges on limited hardware.

-Getting Started
+## Getting Started

-We welcome contributions from researchers and developers interested in historical document analysis.
-If you have additional datasets, model improvements, or innovative techniques, please feel free to contribute or reach out to our team!
+Contributions from the community are welcome.
+If you have additional datasets, model improvements, or innovative techniques, feel free to open an issue or pull request.

+## Acknowledgements
+This work is part of the ongoing efforts of the Historical Image Explorers team.
+We appreciate any feedback or contributions that help advance historical document recognition.